Why Language Identification Is Harder Than It Looks

 Treating Code as a Language Modeling Problem

-I reframed language identification as a sequence classification problem and approached source code as structured text.
-Instead of hand-crafted rules, I fine-tuned a Transformer-based model to learn language-specific syntax, token patterns, and structural cues directly from data.
-This allowed the model to generalize across short snippets, partial code blocks, and unconventional formatting.
+I framed programming language identification as a sequence classification task by treating source code as structured text.
+Instead of using hand-crafted rules or file-based heuristics, I fine-tuned a Transformer-based CodeBERTa-small-v1 model to learn language-specific syntax and token patterns directly from data.
+Since the base model was already trained on languages like Python, PHP, and Ruby, it generalized well to short snippets, partial code blocks, and inconsistently formatted real-world code

 Curating a Multi-Language Code Dataset

-The model was trained on a diverse corpus spanning 25+ programming languages, including Python, JavaScript, C++, Java, Go, Rust, and more.
+The model was trained on a diverse corpus spanning 100+ programming languages rosetta code dataset, including Python, JavaScript, C++, Java, Go, Rust, and more.
 Special care was taken to balance languages and include short, noisy snippets—reflecting how code actually appears in developer tools, chats, and documentation.

 Model Architecture and Training